Suryaraopeta

-Suryaraopet is a locality in Vijayawada of the India state of Andhra Pradesh.
-It is the Health district of Vijayawada.The area consist of Many super Speciality hospitals.
-Andhra Pradesh Raj Bhavan also located in this area.
+Suryaraopeta is a census town in Kakinada district of the Indian state of Andhra Pradesh.
+It is located in Kakinada (rural) mandal of Kakinada revenue division.
+The town is a constituent of Kakinada urban agglomeration.

 Demographics

 As of 2001 India census, Suryaraopeta had a population of 19,175.
 Males constitute 50% of the population and females 50%.
 Suryaraopeta has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 72%.
 In Suryaraopeta, 10% of the population is under 6 years of age.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.